What Type of Microgreens Should I Grow?

 Nutritional Benefits:

 Want to learn something super interesting??
 A 2016 experimental study using mice found that red cabbage microgreens intake resulted in significantly lower triglycerides, LDL cholesterol and inflammatory cytokines in addition to preventing weight gain when given a high-fat diet.
-They are rich in a compound called sinapine, which has cardioprotective effects (study).
+They are rich in a compound called sinapine, which has cardioprotective effects.

 Are you convinced yet?
 Give them a try!